Skip to main content

 }

-Based on the input, the workflow waits for 1 minute 2 seconds.
+Based on the input, the workflow waits for 1 minute and 2 seconds.

 Signal wait type

-You can configure the wait type to be signal, which can come from an event handler, direct API call, or webhook.
+You can configure the wait type to be a signal, which can be triggered by an event handler, a direct API call, or a webhook.

-Here’s a snippet of a Wait task awaiting an external signal from an API call:
+Here’s a snippet of a Wait task awaiting an external signal:

 {